 What is a Web Application?

 Want to know what is web application?
-In simple words, a web app operates on a web server and can be easily accessed through a web browser via the internet.
+In simple words the web application meaning is that, a web app operates on a web server and can be easily accessed through a web browser via the internet.

 Web Application Definition

 While web applications are similar to websites, they have comparatively more features and functionalities.
 Examples of web applications include email programs, such as Gmail and Yahoo.
 Now that we know web application definition and what web applications are, let’s understand in what cases an app will be ideal for your needs.